 What is the role of schools within the SCITT?

-* ensure that the trainee has allocated time for attending core training and any other off site training agreed in the training plan.
+Placement mentors monitor, assess and review setting targets for your development in discussion with colleagues ensuring that you will have allocated time for attending core training and any other off site training agreed in the training plan.

-For trainees the right host school is vital to their training, we plan placements carefully, taking into account the needs of the school and the trainee to ensure that the placement offers the best training possible.
-We combine this with our central training programme to ensure that all training needs are met.
+For trainees, the right placement school is vital to your training.
+We plan our placements carefully, taking into account the needs of the school and the trainee to ensure that the placement offers the best training possible.
+We combine this with our central training programme to ensure that all individual training needs are met.

 How many school placements do I have?